Run to the Sun: Critical reception

 Larry Flick from Billboard magazine described "Run to the Sun" as a "rave-happy pop/dance ditty", noting that "as always, singer Andy Bell is a delight, while synthmaster Vince Clarke offers a racing beat and tweaking computer noises.
 Layered between the two is a sweet, contagious hook that sticks to the brain upon impact."
 Cash Box named it one of the best tracks from the "excellent new Erasure album", calling it a "quickly-paced, freestyle synth romp."
 The reviewer added, "Vince Clark [sic] flicks his snappy keyboard stings throughout, while Andy Bell's songbird voice and longing-for-thou lyrics shoot right for the heart.
 Top-40 potential here, with alternative and modern rockers again laying the foundation for the band."
 Chris Willman from Los Angeles Times felt the song, "which may or may not be a paean to a departed loved one, should score big at the clubs."

 Alan Jones from Music Week wrote, "Too much bluster and too little substance here, as Erasure switch to automatic pilot on a song that lacks melodic substance.
 Not one of their bigger hits, though it should make a brief appearance in the Top 20."
 Sylvia Patterson of NME remarked, "You thought 'Always' was dreary and then this!
 A dot-to-dot doodle of hyperactive keyboards with some crumby '70s 'whzzzzing' and 'poo-poo!' bits and cobblers lyrics and no chorus whatsoever.
 Andy 'Ding Dong' Bell knows better, so does Cardboard Ken."
 James Hamilton from the RM Dance Update described it as "old fashioned galloping 133.9bpm Hi-NRG" in his weekly dance column.
 Gina Morris from Select called it "another formulated hi-NRG, annoyingly-catchy pop song.
 Worth the effort if only for the interesting techno, ambient and Europop remixes on the B-side."
 Another Select editor, Siân Pattenden, said it has "bibbly keyboards of the Early Pulp Era!".
 Tony Cross from Smash Hits wrote, "Much more up front than the thoughtful 'Always', this is the duo back to their high energy peak.
 But despite the pace, Andy's voice sounds as close to tears as ever."
 Dardy Chang from American independent newspaper Stanford Daily stated that its "bouncy, relentless" beat "makes it an instant dance hit."

 Retrospective response

 AllMusic editor Ned Raggett viewed the song as "strident" and "full-on pep".
 Darren Lee from The Quietus declared it a "surefooted day-glo" pop anthem, "which fitted seamlessly into the canon".
 Sal Cinquemani from Slant Magazine remarked that Andy Bell explores lower voice registers on "inventive and ornate overdubs pad songs", like "the sci-fi/techno dance" number 'Run to the Sun'.

 Music video

 The music video for "Run to the Sun" was directed by German director Nico Beyer.
-It was shot at the World Clock in Alexanderplatz, Berlin and features an early appearance by Jason Statham as a silver-painted background dancer.
+It was shot at the World Clock in Alexanderplatz, Berlin, and features an early appearance by Jason Statham as a silver-painted background dancer.
+The video was B-listed on German music television channel VIVA in September 1994.